diegoevangelisti/sussol-tasks/readme.md

 Write a function which accepts two integers and returns all modified Kaprekar numbers which lie between those two numbers.

 #### Output
-The app show the obtained Kaprekar numbers between two given numbers (250, 5000).
+The app shows the obtained Kaprekar numbers between 250 and 5000.

 ### Task 3: Universal Drug Codes
 Using the publicly available API: [https://sussol.github.io/universal-drug-codes-server](https://sussol.github.io/universal-drug-codes-server) and given a list of drug codes: